GT-ARC/opaca-bpmn/README.md

 This is a tool for editing and interpreting business processes following the BPMN 2.0 standard.
 It was mainly developed for [OPACA](https://github.com/gt-arc/opaca-core/), an Agent Framework, which empowers users to combine multi-agent systems with microservices and container-technologies.
 The tool consists of several components that are explained further in the following:

 * a BPMN editor, based on the [bpmn-js](https://github.com/bpmn-io/bpmn-js), with extensions for referring to OPACA actions
-* a BPMN interpreter, based on the [bpmn-js Token Simulation](https://github.com/bpmn-io/bpmn-js-token-simulation), with extensions for calling OPACA actions
+* a BPMN interpreter, based on the [bpmn-js-token-simulation](https://github.com/bpmn-io/bpmn-js-token-simulation), with extensions for calling OPACA actions
 * an optional backend service for generating basic BPMN diagrams using an LLM, based on [ProMoAI](https://github.com/humam-kourani/ProMoAI/)
 * an integration of the BPMN editor and interpreter into an OPACA Agent Container (WIP)